Lake Quinault Lodge Review (2025): Why It’s Worth the Drive

-In this review, I’ll break down the pros and cons and who this lodge is best for—so you can decide if staying at Lake Quinault Lodge is the right choice for your Olympic National Park adventure.
+In this Lake Quinault Lodge review, I’ll cover the pros, cons, and standout experiences—so you can decide if it’s the right fit for your Olympic National Park adventure.

-Its claim to fame is a fall visit in 1937 by President Franklin D Roosevelt, who was so taken by the area’s beauty that he signed the act establishing Olympic National Park just nine months later.
+Built in 1926, Lake Quinault Lodge’s claim to fame is a fall visit from President Franklin D. Roosevelt, who was so taken by the area’s beauty that he signed the act establishing Olympic National Park just nine months later.

 But don’t come here expecting five-star service.
 While some staff members, like our evening waiter, were excellent, others lacked a naturally helpful disposition.